WillCBurroughs/mind-Reader/pseudoCode.md

 ## Second Version

 Add button that calls function to add 1 to pageValue.
 Then call function that will createPages based on pageValue.

+## Finished version

+After making a version that has all of the basic conditions that I need.
+I think I'm going back through the code to make Everything look more like in the file provided (Though I really have to keep myself from making the fun project first ;)